New organisation ~ Growing site ~ Relevant support ideas and links welcome.

 Jane - HB Founder

-A passionate animal lover since childhood, Jane has spent the last 25 years as an active volunteer/ Trustee for local and national animal welfare organisations.
+A passionate animal lover since childhood, Jane spent the last 25 years as an active volunteer/ Trustee for local and national animal welfare organisations including 10 years on the RSPCA Board.

 Jane also set up Charity Days to source free training for charities, saving them an estimated £2m.

 Jane tries to live sustainably – buying reclaimed /pre loved goods & choosing greener options.

 Jane became vegan in Veganuary 2018, after 30 yrs as a vegetarian but wishes she had moved earlier.

-A key focus for Jane is to help people understand how climate chaos, ecological crises & the extinction of species are all interlinked with animal suffering - then provide ideas for actions we can all take – like making better consumer choices, lobbying MPs and joining protest groups.
+A key focus for Jane is to help people understand how climate chaos, ecological crises & the extinction of species are all interlinked with animal suffering - then provide ideas for actions we can all take – like making better consumer choices, lobbying MPs and joining campaign groups.

-Jane gives talks to encourage people to think about the planet & animals and attends festivals to spread the word.
+Jane gives talks and attends festivals to encourage people to think about the planet & animals.

 Jane, her husband & his daughter have rescue dogs, cats, pigs & chickens.

 Gavin became an environmental campaigner after attending an Extinction Rebellion talk on the climate crisis and urgent need to act.

 Gavin's main driver is his 10 year old daughter who faces a bleak future if there is no urgent change and the world continues with business as usual.

 Gavin first of all went vegetarian to reduce his personal carbon footprint and then followed the natural course to become vegan - and drive his personal impact down further still.
 In the process he has become deeply concerned for the welfare of animals used in industrial farming and the contribution of animal agriculture to the climate and environmental crises.